-I’ve been “treating myself” more often these last few months—a nice-smelling candle, a fancy bar of soap, and some good dark chocolate have all become a few of the ways that I offset a long to-do list and gloomy winter days.
+I’ve been “treating myself” more often these last few months—a nice-smelling candle, a fancy bar of soap, and some good dark chocolate have all become a few of the ways that I offset a long to-do list.
 Another indulgence?
 Letting myself get a vegan muffin (and a scone for Aaron) from the bakery section when I do our grocery shopping.
 I realize that might sound really silly—”letting myself get a muffin”—but most of the time I’m very disciplined about sticking to a more practical grocery list (both for budget and health reasons because let’s be honest, those muffins may as well be cake).

 Recently, however, I’ve been making an effort to be more relaxed about these smaller, fun types of purchases and using food as self-care not only for the nutrition, but also because sometimes you just want a damn muffin (or a bagel, or a bowl of pasta the size of your face).
 That’s how these homemade vegan blueberry muffins came to be—a form of comfort food and a way to treat myself without the junky vegetable oil and processed white sugars that are used in most store-bought baked goods (yes, even at Whole Foods).